Ways to Maximize Your Time

 Ø Do it

 Instead of pushing yourself to the deadline, grit your teeth and do it.
 Don’t talk yourself out of completing your work.
-The faster you complete major tasks, the easier will it be to move on to other things.
+The faster you complete major tasks, the easier will it be to move on to other things and maximize the rest of your day.

 Ø Give Yourself a Break